-Last Updated on February 9, 2022 by Maggie Sutton
+Last Updated on July 4, 2022 by Luke Feldbrugge

-You’re looking for a home, and you know that your down payment is going to be an important – and large – part of the process.
-But saving for a down payment can take years, so it’s important that you find the right program now.
-Luckily there are lots of options available for grants or national funding as well different types loans for down payment assistance and programs.
+Down payment assistance programs can save you significant money when purchasing a new home.
+If you plan to purchase a home, you know your down payment will be an important – and large – part of the process.
+Saving for a down payment can take years, so it’s important to find out what down payment assistance programs are out there and which of them you can use.
+Here are the options available for grants, national funding, and different types of home loans for down payment assistance.

 First Time Home Buyer Down Payment Assistance Classes